JeanPyerC/Home_Depot_Scraper/README.md

 A website scraping aimed at extracting specific information that could be used to analyze new trends, prices, customer satisfaction, and supplier stock information.

-### Step 1 - Know On What To Extract

-To extract the desired details, we should visit the website and examine the available data.
-I recommend starting with minor extractions of each line of code before moving on to adding loops or additional formatting.
-It's important to know exactly what we're targeting, such as each pod within a particular field (as seen in the photo below).
-If we were to target the entire page, we could inadvertently extract extraneous information such as "Related Products," "Other Customer Searches," and "Customers Also Bought These Items."
-These details are irrelevant to our needs and could potentially obscure the data we're trying to extract.

-### Step 2 - Extracting The Details
+### Step 1 - Extracting The Details

-Once we have an idea on what to extract, we can start by extracting each pods using BeatifulSoup find_all method.
-This will scrape everything within that class allowing us to better extract our targets, we will call this field 'company_detail'.
+Once we have an idea of what to extract, we can start by extracting each pods using BeatifulSoup find_all method.
+This will scrape everything within that class, allowing us to extract our targets better; we will call this field 'company_detail'.

-For the next example, lets target and extract the description of the product.
-To this we need to target the following element within **company_detail**, and lets add a 'if' statment just in case there's a product missing.
+Let's target and extract the product's description for the following example.
+To this, we need to target the following element within **company_detail**, and lets add an 'if' statement just in case there's a product missing.
 If there is, we will leave it blank.
-We will call this, product_list.
+We will call this product_list.

-To better undetstand: Your First Line is extracting every pod detail information.
-Your second line is going into each pod and extracting the product details, if there is a pod with an empty field, it will replace it with 'None' so the code won't break or over lap.
+To better understand: Your First Line is extracting every pod detail information.
+Your second line is going into each pod and extracting the product details; if there is a pod with an empty field, it will replace it with 'None' so the code won't break or overlap.

 ```